Quick Start Guide

 QCOpt.visualize_solution(results, data)

-For example, for the above controlled-Z gate decomposition, the processed output of QCOpt is as follows:
+For example, for the above controlled-Z gate decomposition, the processed QCOpt output is shown below (on Apple M4 Max with Gurobi 12.0.0):

 =============================================================================